shubham-gupta19/SQLZOO/README.md

 # SQLZOO
-Solution of every question on SQLZOO
+Solution of every question on SQLZOO.
-Hope it helps!!
+I hope it helps!!